Sporting Lower Limb

 Learn from the world’s thought leaders in injury management and high performance in our latest symposium combining a series of lectures, hands-on workshops and case studies.
 Develop your own practice with the latest theory and research, as well as, practical skills in assessment and rehabilitation.
 Don’t miss out on this opportunity to learn from the best.

-To see a preliminary* timetable CLICK HERE
+To see the timetable CLICK HERE

 Suitable for students, recent graduates as well as the most experienced injury manager.

 (Super Early Bird – $650 before 31 December 2018, Early Bird before 8 February 2019 – $720)

 Email email@example.com for a registration form or to find out more.